thiyangt/Shiny-tutorials/README.md

 ## Example 2: R function for HTML markups

-Note: WHen creating a shiny app you should be careful of the the commas.
+Note: When creating a shiny app you should be careful of the the commas.

 1. ui.R function